In participation with a United Cardinal Bloggers project, here are my choices for the top 5 iconic moments in Cardinals history:

 5: OZZIE SMITH’S HOME RUN

 What happened: In Game 5 of the best-of-seven National League Championship Series on Oct.
-14, 1985, at St. Louis, shortstop Ozzie Smith snapped a 2-2 tie with a one-out home run in the ninth against Dodgers reliever Tom Niedenfuer, giving St. Louis a 3-2 victory.
+14, 1985, at St. Louis, Ozzie Smith snapped a 2-2 tie with a home run in the ninth against Dodgers reliever Tom Niedenfuer, giving St. Louis a 3-2 victory.
 Boxscore It was the first home run Smith hit left-handed in eight years as a big-leaguer.

 Fun fact: Niedenfuer said the pitch was supposed to be up and in to Smith, but instead was down and in.
 That mistake enabled Smith to drop the head of the bat on the ball and golf it over the right-field wall.